Akeon201/Genetic_Algorithm_Scheduling/README.md

     Make sure you are in the directory of "main.py".
 Start the program by typing "python main.py" or "python3 main.py".

     It may take a bit of time to generate initial hypotheses.
 If it is taking too long then decrease the num_hypotheses variable.

+    After initializing all hypotheses, the console will display the generation and fitness score, as well as best generation and best fitness score.